Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Historical buildings at Fort Simcoe (photo: Nestor Salgado / Shutterstock)

-A visit to this historical state park is one of the best things to do in Yakima for history buffs.
+A visit to this historical state park is a must for frontier history buffs.
 The site began as a fortress of the United States Army in 1856, making this one of the few pre-Civil War forts still intact today.

 The fort closed in 1859, being turned over to the Bureau of Indian Affairs.
 For 60 years, it was used as an office for the Yakima Indian Agency, as well as a boarding school.
 It now operates as a historical monument, giving a glimpse of what life was like in earlier times.